Dummiesman/SMFImportExport/README.md

 ### RAW Textures
 The addon will load RAW/ACT/OPA files.
 If you would like to load one manually, use the "Terminal Reality Tools" menu at the top of the screen.

+### Switching, what is it?
+Track objects containing L versions (OPAQUE+OPAQUEL for example) supports witching from the high detail, to the low detail (L) version based on their height on screen.
+Enable switching for these objects and double check the original files 4th line (second value) for the original switching height.